 In 2000, ACMC started a scholarship endowment fund with the goal to award merit-based scholarships to Moore County middle and high school students with demonstrated talent and career interest in the arts.
-A component fund of the North Carolina Commnity Foundation, past scholarships have been used for attendance at Appalachian State University’s Cannon Summer Music Camp, the NC School of the Art’s Chamber Music Institute, East Carolina University’s NC Suzuki Institute, the Mims Studio’s Youth Summer Program, the Parsons School for Design, New York Summer Film Academy, or to take private lessons with an art or music teacher.
-If you are a middle or high school student interested in applying for this scholarship and need information on how to apply, click here.For organizations presenting arts programs in Moore County… NEXT DEADLINE: TBD
+A component fund of the North Carolina Commnity Foundation, past scholarships have been used for attendance at Appalachian State University’s Cannon Summer Music Camp, UNC School of the Art’s Chamber Music Institute, East Carolina University’s NC Suzuki Institute, Jeffrey Mims Studio’s Youth Summer Program, Parsons School for Design, New York Summer Film Academy, or to take private lessons with an art or music teacher.
+If you are a middle or high school student interested in applying for this scholarship and need information on how to apply, CLICK HERE.For organizations presenting arts programs in Moore County… NEXT DEADLINE: TBD

 ACMC serves as North Carolina Arts Council’s Designated County Partner for distribution of Grassroots Arts Program funds.
 Based on the county’s population, ACMC will make matching, cash grant to not-for-profit organizations and schools planning arts projects.
 Past Grassroots Arts projects include funding for artists in the schools, community plays & musicals, performances by professional artists, and other arts related projects in the community.
 For for additional information, CLICK HERE.For individual artists needing help to further their career… NEXT DEADLINE: TBD